WICG/nav-speculation/no-vary-query.md

 It is widely recognized that query parameters might interfere with constructing an appropriate cache key.
 Specific CDNs have solutions for this in place already.
 For example, [CloudFlare](https://developers.cloudflare.com/cache/about/cache-keys) allows almost the same level of customization we are proposing here, with their `include` and `exclude` settings which can be given query string parameter names or `*`.
 (Their documentation does not give any indication of how they treat query parameter ordering.)
 And [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/QueryStringParameters.html#query-string-parameters-optimizing-caching) lets you pick an allowlist of query parameters to cache based on, with the optional of ignoring all of them for caching purposes.
 Indeed, if you just [search for "cache vary query parameters"](https://www.google.com/search?q=cache+vary+query+parameters), you get a large variety of technical documentation on similar solutions throughout the tech stack.
 Although our proposal is aimed at browsers, we are optimistic that CDNs, proxies, and other parts of the HTTP ecosystem might be able to use the information in this header in addition to their vendor-specific solutions.

 Finally, the web platform's [Cache API](https://developer.mozilla.org/en-US/docs/Web/API/Cache) (often used with service workers) combines the resource-specified `Vary` header with a caller-specified [`ignoreSearch` option](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match) which allows ignoring all query parameters when performing a cache match.
-As discussed below TODO, we plan to integrate `No-Vary-Query` with the cache API's functionality in this way.
+As discussed [below](#-the-cache-api), we plan to integrate `No-Vary-Query` with the cache API's functionality in this way.

 ## Use cases

-We've found several examples of scenarios where data is carried by the query string, but authors would prefer if it does not affect caching:
+We've found several examples of scenarios where data is carried by the query string, but authors would prefer that it does not affect caching:

 ### Carrying data that is or can be processed by client-side script only